-Though iron deficiency is the most common cause of low hemoglobin levels, other conditions, such as folate, vitamin B12 and vitamin A deficiencies, chronic inflammation, parasitic infections, and inherited disorders can all cause anemia.
+Though iron deficiency is the most common cause of low hemoglobin levels, other conditions, such as folate, vitamin B12 deficiencies, chronic inflammation, parasitic infections, and inherited disorders can all cause anemia.

 The favorite summer fruit makes it to the list of iron-rich foods.

 The aesthetically and refreshing fruit is not just rich in iron but also a good source of vitamin C. This helps in better absorption of iron which translates into better hemoglobin levels for you.